Definition and Examples of Millionaires

-Net worth is a hypothetical summary of the total financial value of a person's balance sheet, taking into account the appraised value of all non-liquid assets.
-The concept is meant to be representative of a person's assets minus their liabilities, or simply, what they own minus what they owe.
+A person's net worth is like a summary of the total financial value of their balance sheet.
+Net worth takes the appraised value of all non-liquid assets into account.
+This concept represents a person's assets minus their liabilities.
+In other words, net worth is what they own minus what they owe.

-Categorizing millionaires in this way is not cut-and-dry when factoring in non-liquid assets, as the price of consumer goods rises and falls, and in an economic slump, it's unrealistic for assets like real estate and antiques to fetch full price on the market.
+Categorizing millionaires in this way is not cut-and-dried when factoring in non-liquid assets.
+The price of consumer goods rises and falls; in an economic slump, it's unrealistic for assets like real estate and antiques to fetch full price on the market.